This article provides steps to change the boot device without using the virtual machine's BIOS and its limitation to 8 visible devices.

 Open a VM console and navigate to the BIOS > Boot section

-Make your boot order selection and save
+Select the correct boot order selection and save

 The virtual machine's boot order can be set to any virtual NIC ethernetX, where X is the number of the device.
 For example, ethernet0 or ethernet5.
 It can also be set to hdd, cdrom, or floppy.
 If set to cdrom or floppy there are multiple devices, the virtual machine tries them sequentially until it finds one to boot from.
-If bios.bootOrder is set to hdd, you also need to define bios.hddOrder and set a device (for example, scsi0:3 or ide1:0) to boot from.
+If bios.bootOrder is set to hdd, also need to define bios.hddOrder and set a device (for example, scsi0:3 or ide1:0) to boot from.

 To make this change, ensure that the virtual machine is currently in powered off state, then: